raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 | **oj** | **~0.8s** | **~0.8s** | **288 MB** |
 | Vite | ~2.3s | ~1.1s | 2.4 GB |

-oj boots it in under a second whether the cache is cold or warm, on about an eighth of the memory.
+oj boots it in under a second cold or warm, on about an eighth of the memory.

-One honest caveat, and oj prints it on boot: it **skips `vite-plugin-checker`**, the plugin that runs `tsc` in a background worker and overlays type errors in the browser. oj cannot host that one (it wants a full Vite dev server that oj does not provide), so it logs `skipping unsupported plugin "vite-plugin-checker"` and carries on.
+One honest caveat, and oj prints it on boot: it **skips [`vite-plugin-checker`](https://github.com/fi3ework/vite-plugin-checker)**, the plugin that runs `tsc` in a background worker and overlays type errors in the browser. oj cannot host that one (it wants a full Vite dev server that oj does not provide), so it logs `skipping unsupported plugin "vite-plugin-checker"` and carries on.
 The app it serves is the same either way; you just do not get the in-browser type overlay, and Vite's numbers above include the worker that oj never starts.

 Then I pointed it at something much bigger: [Twenty](https://github.com/twentyhq/twenty), an open-source CRM whose front-end is around 15,000 modules and leans on the *whole* hard surface at once, zero-runtime CSS-in-JS via `@wyw-in-js`, a Linaria/SWC macro pipeline, `vite-plugin-svgr`, and a pile of CommonJS and UMD dependencies.
 Getting it to boot and render took another stack of compatibility fixes (CommonJS named-export interop, `browser`-field stubs, the wyw resolver), and it runs, and it stays ahead: